-Inventory control manager as CMMS owner makes sense to me.
+Inventory control manager as CMMS software owner makes sense to me.
 They have to live in the CMMS software to set and monitor stock levels, manage the purchasing, receive inventory items, create kits for planned jobs, and issue inventory out against work orders.
-Their attention to detail and drive for accuracy is closely tied to work being done on the shop floor or throughout the facility—which means their inventory management objectives will be easily married to overall effective use of a CMMS.
+Their attention to detail and drive for accuracy are closely tied to work being done on the shop floor or throughout the facility—which means their inventory management objectives will be easily married to the overall effective use of a CMMS.

 It seems natural to assign the secretary CMMS ownership.
 Think twice before you do.
 The maintenance secretary is often not empowered with the authority to enforce the processes and procedures set up for the CMMS.
 The only way this works is if the HPIC empowers the maintenance secretary, and opens her daily schedule enough to manage the CMMS.

 As you’ve probably figured out, I typically recommend choosing the inventory manager, or in some cases, the empowered secretary.
 Having the HPIC as the owner is a non-starter.
-Planners are too mission critical in their primary roles.
+Planners are too mission-critical in their primary roles.